t-gebauer/vscode-code-strider/README.md

   - an error message pops up "Invalid state: no compatible editor active"
   - the first node in the file gets selected

+- The extension does not initialize when changing the language mode of a file.
+  You have to switch to another editor and back to initialize the parser.
 ### AST Viewer

 For performance reasons the AST viewer does not update during insert mode.